 - Does the space feel right but just needs a little help.

 Often, small office space in NYC is pre-built, meaning the building owner has done most of the work for you before you move in.
-Sometimes the simplicity of working with an experienced office furniture dealership like 3D Office Furniture + Design can streamline the design and furnishing process.
+Sometimes the simplicity of working with an experienced office furniture dealership like Office Furniture Heaven can streamline the design and furnishing process.
 We have the expertise offer valuable support to you and your team, and coordinate among contractors, designers, and other professionals to ensure that your move is a smooth, efficient process.

 4. Create a Floor Plan

 Very often, the landlord will provide a basic plan at no charge.
 Ideally the plan should be drawn to scale.
 Your floor plan will help you map out all critical information such as furniture placement, the layout of the electric wiring, voice and data locations, where each employee will sit, and file and storage locations.
 This will be your ‘go to’ document as you progress from initial design concept to the final move-in.

 Communication is key.
 Your company has to continue to operate at the same time as the office move process is going on.
 An office move, like change in general, can be unsettling for many office workers.
 The move is a great opportunity to affect positive change, however, improving morale, business performance and employee comfort.
 As there are many moving parts, you’ll want to keep the lines of communication open, with regular staff updates to let everyone know what’s going on.